-7 Things You Should Know When Riding in Central Asia
+7 Things to Know When Riding in Russia & Central Asia

 The go-to resource for planning your motorcycle tours and holidays.
 Find all you need to know about the top destinations, and routes to make your biking dreams come true.

 Have you always wanted a grand bike adventure?
 How about taking a trip around Central Asia in the countries close to Russia?

 I’ve been working there for five years and I can tell you it’s one of the most beautiful areas I’ve seen.
 That said, it’s also one of the most controversial ones as well.

 You’ll love the sights but you may also stumble upon some of these challenges when having a motorcycle tour in Asia:

 For all motorbike travelers, this will be an extreme challenge.
 Since you’re traveling with a motor vehicle, you’ll have many difficulties finding the right fuel for your motorcycle.

 These countries in Central Asia still use propane gas and there aren’t stations to get the regular gas that your motorbike needs.
 For this, you’ll either have to bring enough fuel with you, trust people in this area who can get you the fuel or try the black market.